yboetz/pyznap/README.md

     ssh:port:user@host:rpool/data

-A sample config which backs up a filesystem to a remote location looks like
+A sample config which backs up a filesystem to a remote location looks like:

     [rpool/data]
     hourly = 24